Updated: Jan 7

 The trucker straightened his shirt, a few buttons had popped off.
 “That’s mighty uncivil-like is what you did to me!” he called out after Mo.

 The waitress gazed at him with her world-weary eyes.
 “Mister, you need to leave.
 Right now.”
-Something in her eyes seem to spook the trucker.
+Something in those eyes seem to spook the trucker.
 He picked up his jacket and cap and left without another word.
 She suddenly noticed Lorelei standing at the counter.
 “I’m so sorry about all of that.
 What can I do for you?”
 She plucked a pencil out from her beehive hairdo, ready to take an order.
 DELILAH her name badge read.

 “I’m here to see Lieutenant Ryan Potts.”